dherve/meli-melo/README.md

-Implementation -for learning purpose- of common basic data structures and algorithms. references used : CLRS and the algorithm design manual
+Implementation -for learning purpose- of common basic data structures and algorithms.
+References used : CLRS and the algorithm design manual